Schedule Dashboard Report via Email

 • How can you use the DIY Dashboard?

-The DIY Dashboard allows you to create customized dashboards by adding reports and widgets from your surveys.
-Instead of sharing multiple screenshots, presentations, or separate reports, the dashboard lets you consolidate all survey insights in one ...
+DIY Dashboard Overview The DIY Dashboard allows users to create customized dashboards by adding reports and widgets from surveys into a single consolidated view.
+Instead of managing multiple reports, screenshots, or presentations separately, users ...

 • Widget Settings in Dashboard

-Widget Settings allow you to customize how each dashboard widget appears and behaves.
-You can modify colors, control which data is displayed, adjust axis scaling, format values, and customize fonts and widget styling. <br> These ...
+Widget Settings Overview Widget Settings allow users to customize how dashboard widgets appear and behave.
+Users can modify chart colors, control displayed data, configure axis scaling, format values, and customize fonts and widget styling.
+These ...

 • How to make CrossTab in Dashboards?